How To Fork A Subdirectory Of Repo As A Different Repo On GitHub.

-Ever wanted to fork a subdirectory and not the whole git/github repository.
-Well I have, I recently had to fork a subdirectory of one of the repositories I wanted to work on without the need to forking the whole repository.
-In this post I will show you how it’s done.
+Ever wanted to fork a subdirectory and not the whole Git/GitHub repository.
+Well I have, I recently had to fork a subdirectory of one of the repositories I wanted to work on without the need to fork the whole repository.
+In this post, I will show you how it’s done.

 Note: I do not think you can fork subdirectories through GitHub’s web interface